 with base_model:

-idata_base = pm.sampling_jax.sample_numpyro_nuts(
+idata_base = pm.sample(

 )

-posterior_predictive_base = pm.sample_posterior_predictive(trace=idata_base)
+posterior_predictive_base = pm.sample_posterior_predictive(

 4. Model Diagnostics